Transatlantic tunnel: Early interest

 Suggestions for such a structure go back to Michel Verne, son of Jules Verne, who wrote about it in 1888 in a story entitled Un Express de l'avenir (An Express of the Future).
 This story was published in English in Strand Magazine in 1895, where it was incorrectly attributed to Jules Verne, a mistake frequently repeated today.

 1913 saw the publication of the novel Der Tunnel by German author Bernhard Kellermann.
 It inspired four films of the same name: one in 1915 by William Wauer, and separate German, French, and British versions released in 1933 and 1935.
 The German and French versions were directed by Curtis Bernhardt, and the British one was written in part by science fiction writer Curt Siodmak.
 Perhaps suggesting contemporary interest in the topic, an original poster for the American release of the British version (renamed Transatlantic Tunnel) was, in 2006, estimated for auction at $2,000–3,000.

 Modern research

 Robert H. Goddard, the father of rocketry, was issued 2 of his 214 patents for the idea.

 Arthur C. Clarke mentioned intercontinental tunnels in his 1946 short story Rescue Party and again in his 1956 novel The City and the Stars.
 Harry Harrison's 1975 novel Tunnel Through the Deeps (also published as A Transatlantic Tunnel, Hurrah!) describes a vacuum/maglev system on the ocean floor.

 The April 2004 issue of Popular Science suggests that a transatlantic tunnel is more feasible than previously thought, and without major engineering challenges.
 It compares it favorably with laying transatlantic pipes and cables, but with a cost of $88 to 175 billion.
 In 2003, the Discovery Channel's show Extreme Engineering aired a program, titled "Transatlantic Tunnel", which discussed the proposed tunnel concept in detail.

+Obstacles

+In the United States, nativist groups expressed opposition to a Transatlantic tunnel in 1929 during the Roman Question.
+Groups including the Ku Klux Klan spread rumors that the tunnel was really planned to be used to bring the "Imprisoned" Pope to the United States, where he would rule the country, ban Bible reading except in Latin (which most Americans couldn't read), close public schools, and transform the Protestant nation into a Catholic one via mass immigration from Ireland, Italy, Poland and elsewhere.

+Anti-Catholic rumors persisted after the Pope was granted sovereignty over Vatican City in 1929.
+During John F. Kennedy's 1960 presidential campaign, it was reported that people in West Virginia still found these rumors credible, despite the decline of 19th and 20th century Romanism panic.